When I travel, I always look for hidden gems that prove to be amazing destinations.

 When I travel, it’s not so much to discover how small I am but to recognize how big our world is and how much it has to offer.

-I travel for entertainment, and education, but most of all, I travel for some sort of enlightenment, and I can say that these fifteen places, perhaps above all others, have succeeded in making the world seem brighter to me.
+I can say that these fifteen amazing destinations, perhaps above all others, have made the world seem brighter to me.